-Unlike Nearly Every Other Fee Imaginable, The District’s Recreation (“RFF”) And Beach (“BFF”) Facility Fees Are Involuntarily Assessed
+Unlike Nearly Every Other Fee Imaginable, Many of The District’s Fees Are Involuntarily Assessed

-Meaning if you’re a local parcel owner, you have no choice when it comes to payment!
-Don’t believe us?
-Take a look at Policy No. 16.1.1.1.0 which instructs:
+Such as its Recreation (“RFF”) and Beach (“BFF”) Facility Fees1, solid waste disposal franchise fees, and defensible space fees.
+Meaning that if you’re a local parcel owner, you have no choice when it comes to payment!
+Consider Policy No. 16.1.1.1.0 which instructs:

-Do you own an habitable developed residential parcel according to a “Washoe County Assessor’s ‘Real Property Assessment Data’ sheet?”1 What about a developed or undeveloped commercial parcel?
+Do you own an habitable developed residential parcel according to a “Washoe County Assessor’s ‘Real Property Assessment Data’ sheet?”2 What about a developed or undeveloped commercial parcel?
 Or a developed residential parcel not designated as unbuildable?
-If so, and you don’t fit into an exempt2 category3, you’re property is assessed one or more RFF/BFF, respectively.
+If so, and you don’t fit into an exempt3 category4, your property is assessed one or more RFF/BFF, respectively.

 And Now you know!